CoalSense Express™

 Experience

-Clear Creek Advisory is led by a coal industry professional with combined underground operations and MSHA health and safety enforcement experience.
+Clear Creek Advisory is led by a coal industry professional with more than 25 years of combined experience spanning underground coal operations, coal quality evaluation, operational risk assessment, and mine-site review.
 The focus is practical: what can hurt the transaction, the shipment, the mine, or the buyer?

 15+ years underground coal operations

-Direct experience evaluating operational risk indicators and compliance patterns
+Direct experience evaluating operational risk indicators and performance patterns across mines and deals

 Focus on real-world vs paper production gaps